Wolfeni/Saildeck/README.md

 # How to use

 First, Saildeck will ask you to choose your Ship of Harkinian folder, then it will effortlessly load mods from the "mods" folder.
-Simply double-click or select the mod and hit the "activate/deactivate" button in order to change the state of a mod.
+Simply double-click or select the mod and hit the "Toggle mod state" button in order to change the state of a mod.

+This project has been written in python.

+Thank you for reading and have a good day!